THE REPORT CARD

 Here's the idea in plain words.
 While a card sits in the mail-in queue, the money you spent on it is stuck.
 It can't buy your next deal.
 If you flip cards, that waiting has a price you can actually calculate, and once you know it, the show-versus-mail decision gets simple.

 Walk through one card.
 Mail in a $300 card and, between the card itself, the $80 fee, and shipping both ways, about $390 of your money is locked up until the slab comes back.
 Say your money normally earns 5% a month when you keep it moving (plug in your own number if it's different).
 Every month that $390 sits in the queue costs you about $19.50 in profit you didn't get to make.
-The show fee is $69 more than mail-in, and $69 divided by $19.50 is about three and a half months.
-So for this card: if mail-in would realistically take longer than three and a half months, the $149 show fee is the cheaper option in real terms.
-If mail-in is faster than that, keep the $69.
+Now divide the premium by that monthly cost:

 Your monthly rateSaves 2 monthsSaves 3 monthsSaves 5 months

-Read the table straight: most cards don't clear the bar.
-At 5% a month, skipping three months of queue only pays on a card worth about $370 or more, and a five-month save pays on anything over about $186, because five months of dead money adds up even on a modest card.
-Collectors whose money turns slowly (the 3% row, or slower) almost never clear the premium on waiting alone.
-Fast-turning flippers near 8% clear it on most real inventory.
+Read the table straight: these are big cards.
+At 5% a month, skipping three months of queue only pays on a card worth about $910 or more.
+Collectors whose money turns slowly (the 3% row, or slower) need four figures before the premium makes sense on waiting alone.
+Only fast-turning flippers near 8%, skipping a long queue, clear it on mid-hundreds inventory.
+And every number in that table roughly doubles at the $399 tier.

-So the honest conclusion is narrower than the show-floor pitch: as a pure queue-skip, on-site grading is overpriced for most cards.
-The premium pays when you stack the second and third benefits on top, and that means one question decides most cases: are you selling at the show?
+So the honest conclusion is much narrower than the show-floor pitch: as a pure queue-skip, on-site grading is overpriced for almost everything.
+The premium pays when you stack the second and third benefits on top, and that means one question decides nearly every case: are you selling at the show?

 When does mailing in still win?

 1. You're not selling in Rosemont.
-If the slab comes home to sit in a case, you paid $69 to look at it sooner.
+If the slab comes home to sit in a case, you paid $150 or more to look at it sooner.
 Mail it in, or use the show for SGC's cheaper take-home lane if speed matters some (the resale trade-offs are in the grader comparison).

 2. The card is marginal at $80 already.
-If it barely clears the math in the break-even guide at the $79.99 floor, a $149 fee buries it.
-The premium only makes sense on cards with room to spare.
+If it barely clears the math in the break-even guide at the $79.99 floor, a $229.99 or $399 fee buries it.
+The premium only makes sense on cards with real room to spare.

 3. The card is cold and stable.
 No spike to protect, no event to sell into, low price risk.
 That card can wait in a queue; that's what queues are for.